Transfer and Test Credit

 - New domestic students or United States permanent resident students should send evaluations directly to the NDSU Office of Admission.

-- In order to expedite international credit evaluation processing, students should request that course descriptions for all completed coursework be sent directly from the international institution to the NDSU Office of Registration and Records.
+- Students must submit course descriptions for all completed coursework directly from the international institution to the NDSU Office of Registration and Records .

 Common Course Numbers